 Between 2018 and 2022, Emmanuel Macron’s government is phasing out the taxe d’habitation for 80% of French residents, leaving those with an annual taxable revenue in excess of €20,000 per person to foot the bill.

 How will this affect you?

-The French government has now given more detail on its intentions to phase out the taxe d’habitation for 80% of French residents.
+The French government has now given more detail on its intentions to phase out the taxe d’habitation for 80% of French residents, applicable to principal residency homes only.

 Couples with an income of less than €44,211 – 100% exoneration